 - Fenstop at 7 to 14 fl oz/100 gal water.
 For greenhouse use only.
 Impatiens is NOT specifically mentioned on the label but can legally be used.
 Has some eradicant activity.
 Group 11 fungicide.
 12-hr reentry.

 - Heritage at 1 to 2 oz/100 gal water plus a non-silicone-based wetter sticker.
+Poor to some control.
 Group 11 fungicide.
 4-hr reentry.

 - Mancozeb-based products can be used as mixing partners.
 Limit total applications as these products can build up on plants causing stunting and yellowing.
 Group M3 fungicides.
 24-hr reentry.